www.animallaw.info

 As used in this chapter, the following words and phrases shall have the following meanings respectively ascribed to them unless the context clearly indicates otherwise:

-(1) CANINE CORPS DOGS.
+(1) Canine corps dogs.
 Those members of the canine family maintained by governmental agencies for exclusive use in official duties assigned to those agencies.
 Seeing eye dogs shall be included within the meaning of this definition.

-(7) IMPOUNDING OFFICER.
+(8) Impounding officer.
 An agent of a county or municipality vested with impounding authority for animals covered under this chapter.

-(9) PERSON.
+(10) Person.
 Individuals, firms, partnerships, and associations.

 (Acts 1990, No. 90-530, p.
-816, § 1.)
+816, § 1; Act 2009-636, p.
+1949, § 1.)

 § 3-7A-2.
 Dogs and cats to be immunized; certificate; validity; to whom sale, etc., of vaccine may be made.

-(b) It shall be unlawful and in violation of the provisions of this chapter for any person to import, receive, sell, offer for sale, barter, or exchange animal antirabies vaccine, other than antirabies vaccine intended for human use, to anyone except a duly licensed veterinarian.
+(b) It shall be unlawful and in violation of the provisions of this chapter for any person to import, receive, sell, offer for sale, barter, or exchange animal rabies vaccine, other than antirabies vaccine intended for human use, to anyone except a duly licensed veterinarian.

 (Acts 1990, No. 90-530, p.
-816, § 2.)
+816, § 2; Act 2009-636, p.
+1949, § 1.)

 § 3-7A-3.
 Fee for immunization.

 (Acts 1990, No. 90-530, p.
-816, § 3.)
+816, § 3; Act 2009-636, p.
+1949, § 1.)

 Coincident with the issuance of the certificate of immunization, the rabies officer, his authorized representative, or any duly licensed veterinarian, who provided the certificate shall furnish a serially numbered tag bearing the same number and year as that of the certificate, which tag shall at all times be attached to a collar or harness worn by the dog or cat for which the certificate and tag have been issued.